 This might sound like a silly question on the surface.
 After all, of course goats have top teeth, right?
 The answer to this question about goat dentition is a little more surprising and complex than a simple “yes” or “no”.
 If you’ve spent time around goats, you may have noticed that they don’t appear to have top teeth, but then how would they chew and eat their food?
+The truth is, that goats only have upper molars.
 Here’s what you need to know about whether goats have top teeth.

 Do Goats Have Top Teeth?